pop-os/libcosmic-book/src/tasks.md

 ## Streaming

-Alternatively, they can produced from types which implement [Stream][rust-stream].
-Such as from the receiving end of a channel which it is being pushed to from anothre thread.
+Alternatively, they can be produced from types which implement [Stream][rust-stream], such as from the receiving end of a channel, which is being pushed to from another thread.

 ```rs
 fn update(&mut self, message: Self::Message) -> cosmic::Task<cosmic::Action<Self::Message>> {